abraidotti/abraidotti.github.io/about.md

 ### Hi.

 My name's Alessandro Braidotti (Sandro for short).
-I'm a web developer.
+I'm a web developer interested in user interface design.
 Before I learned how to make websites, I [taught writing and literature](http://www.ratemyprofessors.com/ShowRatings.jsp?tid=1321388) at Temple University and then worked at a [publishing startup](http://www.bookbaby.com).

-I'm interested in user interface design and interesting uses for geolocation.

 ### Other pursuits